 CHALLENGE: Decide on a few things you’ll do to make your packing experience more effective and less stressful and make your car-time more fun and meaningful.

-*** Become a member of The Power of Families (it’s absolutely free) and we’ll set you up with instant access to a sampling of our best materials that are accessible only by members of our site PLUS we’ll send you an email every week full of concrete ideas for deliberate mothers.
+*** Become a member of The Power of Families (it’s absolutely free) and we’ll set you up with instant access to a sampling of our best materials that are accessible only by members of our site PLUS we’ll send you an email every week full of concrete ideas for purposeful parents.

 Images provided by Saren Eyre Loosli.